 The best time to top dress citrus trees is in Spring and Fall.
 Top dressing can be done once per year so choose when you have time to do this process.
 Spring is a great time top dress citrus as they are about to move into the warmer months where they will grow more leaves and stems.

 Lemon and limes which flower and fruit in Spring and Summer so spring is a perfect time to top dress these citrus trees.
-Oranges and mandarin grow fruit over the cooler months so set them up with extra nutrients by top dressing in Fall.
+Oranges and mandarins grow fruit over the cooler months so set them up with extra nutrients by top dressing in Fall.

 Best top dressing for citrus trees